philschanely/course-web1/src/pages/activities/course-project.md

     It is OK to use original images you found for the articles and products.
 However if you need new images or have other ideas you can search stock photography sites such as dreamstime.com, istockphoto.com, other such sites.
 [GraphicStock](http://graphicstock.com/authorize) provides free hi-resolutions downloads when you access this link from on campus.

-2. Download this [style tile template](/docs/style-tile-template.sketch) for Sketch that has a smaller set of elements to mock up than the style tiles you might have seen at Samantha Warren's site.
+2. Download this [style tile template](/docs/style-tile-template.fig) for Figma that has a smaller set of elements to mock up than the style tiles you might have seen at Samantha Warren's site.
-3. Create **at least two style tiles** for your project site as two art boards in the same Sketch document.
+3. Create **at least two style tiles** for your project site as two art boards in the same Figma document.
 Use the following as a guide for using this template:
     * Start by adding imagery for your site in the provided space for imagery.
 This could be samples of products, cover images from articles, or other imagery that you think represents the style/feel you're going for.
     * Use the color panels to choose colors.
 Use the labels below each panel as a *guide* for what each color should represent in the site but feel free to modify this baseline as you need. *Remove any panels or labels that you are not using.*
     * Use the fonts you've researched, downloaded, and installed from Google Fonts to add sample styles.
 Move the elements up and down as needed in order to simulate the spacing around each element.
 In the paragraph and list item blocks, be sure to play around with the leading and space between blocks using the controls on the properties panel.